 Harm of soy

-In a documentary study of 3,734 older men, it was found that those who ate soy for 50% of their lives had a greater risk of developing Alzheimer's disease.
+In a documented study of 3,734 older men, it was found that those who ate soy for 50% of their lives had a greater risk of developing Alzheimer's disease.

-Other studies by Asian researchers have shown that men who eat soy twice a week in their diet are more prone to mental impairment than those who never eat it at all.
+Other studies by Asian researchers have shown that men who eat soy in their diet twice a week are more susceptible to mental impairment than those who never eat soy at all.

 Some believe that eating soy leads to infertility and obesity.

-Also, soy is useful for people of all ages.
+Soy is also beneficial for people of all ages.
 The isoflavones present in soybeans are very similar in composition to the female hormone estrogen, and frequent consumption of soy can upset the balance of hormones in the body.
 And this can be dangerous for women who are preparing to conceive, planning a pregnancy, but especially for pregnant women.

-Scientists - pediatricians at Cornell University are confident that a deficiency of thyroid hormones can occur precisely from the frequent use of soy products.
-There is excess weight, constipation, overwork.
+Pediatrician scientists at Cornell University are confident that thyroid hormone deficiency can occur precisely from frequent consumption of soy products.
+You become overweight, suffer from constipation and fatigue.
 All this leads to general apathy.

 The presence of soy, according to some researchers, leads to brain volume and weight loss.

-Numerous studies have shown that soybeans contain both nutrients that are good for the body and anti-nutrients that can harm health.
-The anticoagulant properties, pronounced in raw soy, neutralize vitamin K, which provides a level of coagulation, and also participates in the process of calcium absorption.
-Unlimited consumption of soy can lead to mineral deficiencies, pancreatic hypertrophy.
+Numerous studies have shown that soybeans contain both nutrients that are beneficial to the body and anti-nutrients that can be harmful to health.
+The anticoagulant properties, pronounced in raw soybeans, neutralize vitamin K, which ensures the level of coagulation and is also involved in the absorption of calcium.
+Unlimited consumption of soy can lead to mineral deficiency and pancreatic hypertrophy.

-Soybeans contain lectins that stick together blood cells, which leads to the suppression of their growth.
+Soybeans contain lectins, which cause blood cells to stick together, inhibiting their growth.
 And this is fraught with consequences for the body.

 Conclusion

-Until today, in the world of science, they cannot come to a consensus on the benefits and harms of soybeans.
+To this day, the world of science cannot come to a consensus on the benefits and harms of soybeans.

-If soy is not included in the category of a genetically modified product, but is grown naturally, then its beneficial properties significantly exceed the harmful ones.
+If soybean is not classified as a genetically modified product, but is grown naturally, then its beneficial properties significantly exceed the harmful ones.

-From the foregoing, the conclusion suggests itself that whether or not to use soy products should be decided by each person independently, regardless of the opinion of the other.
+From all of the above, the conclusion suggests itself that whether or not to consume soy products should be decided by each person independently, regardless of the opinion of others.

 Soy, Soy products - Video